Dell says to invest $125 bln in China over five years

+* CASELLA WASTE SYSTEMS, INC. ANNOUNCES FIRST QUARTER 2017 RESULTS AND REAFFIRMS 2017 GUIDANCE

-TAIPEI Computer maker Dell Inc will invest $125 billion in China over the next five years, its chief executive said on Thursday, as the company continues to expand in the world's second-largest economy.
+TAIPEI, Sept 10 Computer maker Dell Inc will invest $125 billion in China over the next five years, its CEO said on Thursday, as the firm continued to expand in the world's second-largest economy.

 The world's third-largest maker of personal computers said the investment would contribute about $175 billion to imports and exports, sustaining more than one million jobs in China.